gitdefllo/Co.line/README.md

 Documentation
 --------

-See the [docs](https://github.com/Gitdefllo/Co.line/DOCS.md) for more informations.
+See the [docs](https://github.com/Gitdefllo/Co.line/blob/master/DOCS.md) for more information.

 License